benwzj/benwzj.github.io/_drafts/2023-10-12-react-overview.md

 ### Defining a component
 React components are regular JavaScript functions, but their names must start with a capital letter or they won’t work!
+React don't recommend to use Class components for new code.

 ## React frameworks
 If you want to build a new app or a new website fully with React, use frameworks.